Management of the blocked cat for veterinary technicians

 - Pain scoring, such as the Feline Grimace Scale, should be utilized regularly to ensure that the patient is receiving sufficient analgesia.

-- Urine output should be monitored closely as these patients will enter a post-obstructive diuresis, during which their urine production can reach 3-5 ml/kg/hr.
+- Urine output should be monitored closely because these patients will enter a post-obstructive diuresis, during which their urine production can reach 3-5 ml/kg/hr.
 Fluid rates should be carefully monitored to ensure they are matching urine production.

 Veterinary technicians play a key role in the care of blocked cats, starting with patient identification.
 They can help to stabilize, assist with deobstruction, and monitor patients under anesthesia and in recovery.
 During the patient’s hospital stay, technicians have the most contact with the patient and can advise the attending veterinarian of concerns related to pain management, blood pressure, and hydration.
-Liss notes that blocked cats are a rewarding emergency as most patients do well with treatment.
+Liss notes that blocked cats are a rewarding emergency because most patients do well with treatment.

-- Drobatx K and Cole S. The influence of crystalloid type on acid-base and electrolyte status of cats with urethral obstruction.
-JVECC 2008;18(4):355-361. https://doi.org/10.1111/j.1476-4431.2008.00328.x
+- Drobatz KJ, Cole SG.
+The influence of crystalloid type on acid-base and electrolyte status of cats with urethral obstruction.
+JVECC.
+2008;18(4):355-361. doi:10.1111/j.1476-4431.2008.00328.x

-- Hall J, Hall K, Powell LL, and Lulich J. Outcome of male cats managed for urethral obstruction with decompressive cystocentesis and urinary catheterization: 47 cats (2009-2012).
-JVECC 2015;25(2):256-262.
-DOI:10.1111/vec.12254
+- Hall J, Hall K, Powell LL, Lulich J. Outcome of male cats managed for urethral obstruction with decompressive cystocentesis and urinary catheterization: 47 cats (2009-2012).
+JVECC.
+2015;25(2):256-262. doi:10.1111/vec.12254

-- Gerken KK, Cooper ES, Butler AL, and Chew DJ.
+- Gerken KK, Cooper ES, Butler AL, Chew DJ.
 Association of abdominal effusion with a single decompressive cystocentesis prior to catheterization in male cats with urethral obstruction.
-JVECC 2020;30(1):11-17.
-DOI:10.1111/vec.12914
+JVECC.
+2020;30(1):11-17. doi:10.1111/vec.12914